UTI/Urosepsis

 - One in three uncomplicated UTIs in young healthy women are Bactrim-resistant

-- One in five are resistant to five other common antibiotics
+- One in five are resistant to five other common antibiotics.

 - Previous years have demonstrated the likelihood of antibiotics killing most UTIs is rapidly dropping